 The ability to turn off the motion-sensing feature of the remote so it can be used as an old-school clicker would be nice, but it’s a minor issue.

 We had a suspicion the B7 and C7 would be the choice picks of LG’s 2017 range, and it’s turned out to be the case.
-Here you get the same superb picture as the E7, G7 and even the W7, but at a more reasonable price (although £3000 is still a lot to pay for a telly).
+Here you get the same superb picture as the E7, G7 and even the W7, but at a far more reasonable price.

 See all our LG reviews